coreinfrastructure/best-practices-badge/doc/security.md

 avoiding defects that might lead to vulnerabilities), and also make the code easier to review
 (by both humans and other programs).

-Modifications integrated into the master branch are further automatically checked.
-See [CONTRIBUTING.md](../CONTRIBUTING.md) for more information.

 The software has a strong test suite; this helps find problems, and makes it easier to update components or fix problems.